sgoyanka10/CraigList-Job-Scam-Detection/README.md

 ## CraigList-Job-Scam-Detection
-In this project, We have explored natural language processing and machine learning techniques to automate detection of fradulent jobs.
+In this project, I have explored natural language processing and machine learning techniques to automate detection of fradulent jobs.

 ### Process Flow: